stephsuber/renci-website/src/content/news/features/2011/12/01_exploring-the-genetics-of-schizophrenia/index.md

 tags:
     -
 ---
-<p>RENCI’s Clark Jeffries and Dr. Diana Perkins of the UNC School of Medicine’s psychiatry department talk about their research that examines the genetic basis of schizophrenia in a <em>Radio In Vivo</em> interview.</p>
+<p>RENCI's Clark Jeffries and Dr. Diana Perkins of the UNC School of Medicine's psychiatry department talk about their research that examines the genetic basis of schizophrenia in a <em>Radio In Vivo</em> interview.</p>